2025 Rangpur Riders season

 The 2025 season is the 9th season so far for the Bangladesh Premier League franchise Rangpur Riders.
 They were one of the seven teams that participated in the 2024 Bangladesh Premier League.
 They won the title only a single time in 2017-18 season.
 This franchise is owned by Bashundhara Group.

 Season summary

 Rangpur Riders had a dream start of the BPL 2025 as they won all of their first 8 games of the league stage and were turned into undefeatable.
 But then their came the biggest disaster in this team as they lost all of their last 4 league games and finished being 3rd at the points table.
-Their lossing run was not stopping as they also lost the Eliminator badly by 9 wickets against Khulna Tigers.
+Their losing run was not stopping as they also lost the Eliminator badly by 9 wickets against Khulna Tigers.